-The minute your students get their results, encourage them to log onto UCAS Track in order to check out how those results may have impacts the status of their existing offers.
+The minute your students get their results, encourage them to log onto UCAS Hub to check how their results have impacted the status of their existing offers.

 Make sure your students don’t just assume that they have lost an existing place because they have failed to achieve every single condition of their offer.

 Afterwards, you should tell your students to call up any university with a course they’re interested in.
 We need to talk directly with the applicant in order to help them secure a place — so no matter how much you want to help, they’ll need to do this one on their own.